casa-asut/casa-asut.github.io/index.md

 ### 2 - Exploring the Visual Nature of London Urban Development with Convolutional Neural Networks

-MRes in Spatial Data Science and Visualisation Dissertation(2018) - Bartlett, UCL
+MRes in Spatial Data Science and Visualisation Dissertation(2018) - Casa, Bartlett, UCL

 Python & Tensorflow